whage/thesis/thesis.md

 > class to which the object belongs is known at compile-time, a more efficient direct invocation of the method code can be
 > generated instead. [@leroy-intro-tic98 p.
 1]

+The ML Kit compiler features a so called "region inference algorith" which is a static analysis technique to examine the lifetime of dynamically allocated values in a prgram that makes it possible to replace garbage collection with stack-based memory management. [@region-inference]

+> Region inference restores the coupling of allocation and deallocation; after region inference,
+> lifetimes are explicit as block structure in the program, making it easier to reason about memory usage [...]
+> in some cases, the compiler can prove the absence of memory leaks or warn about the possibility of memory leaks
+> [@region-inference, p.
+725.]

 #### Documentation
 > "The comment is lying!" - senior programmer